 The Formula 1 YearsKing of the Mountain Joey Dunlop, reigns supreme

-The arrival of Carl Fogarty, who later became World Superbike Champion, saw the beginning of many epic races between Carl and Scotland's Steve Hislop, culminating in the 1992 Senior TT when the pair both broke the lap record in a titanic battle, Hislop eventually winning by four seconds.
+The arrival of Carl Fogarty, who later became World Superbike Champion, saw the beginning of many epic races between Carl and Scotland's Hislop, culminating in the 1992 Senior TT when the pair both broke the lap record in a titanic battle, Hislop eventually winning by four seconds.
 Hislop's win was the first by a Norton since 1961.
 1992 was also the year Joey Dunlop equalled Mike Hailwood’s record of 14 TT wins with victory on a 125 Honda in the Ultra Lightweight Race.

 The year 2000 may have been the start of the new millennium but it was dominated by the established stars.
 David Jefferies and Joey Dunlop, at the tender age of 48, both enjoyed hat-tricks.
 Joey’s win in the Ultra Lightweight marked his 26th and final TT win, shortly before his untimely death in a road race in Estonia.
-For only the third time the TT races was cancelled in 2001, due to concerns over Foot and Mouth epidemic that was destroying the UK’s mainland cattle stock.
+For only the third time the TT races were cancelled in 2001, due to concerns over the Foot and Mouth epidemic that was destroying the UK’s mainland cattle stock.